How to Install Yandex Browser on Debian 13, 12 and 11

 apt-cache policy yandex-browser-stable

-Warning: The following commands permanently delete your Yandex Browser profile data, including bookmarks, saved passwords, browsing history, and extensions.
-Export any data you wish to keep before proceeding.
+These commands permanently delete your Yandex Browser profile data, including bookmarks, saved passwords, browsing history, extensions, and local cache.
+Export anything you want to keep first.

 rm -rf ~/.config/yandex-browser/